-CHT 110 INTRODUCTION TO ALTERNATE ENERGY TECHNOLOGY
+CHT 110 INTRODUCTION TO ALTERNATE ENERGY TECHNOLOGY 3.0 Credits

 This course addresses the fundamentals of hydrogen fuel cells.
 Special emphasis is placed on energy production using biofuels, nuclear energy, and other renewable sources.
 Photovoltaic cells and their limitations as it relates to energy production are also discussed.
-(Prerequisites: CHM 110, MAT 102)
+(Prerequisites: CHM 110, or CHM 106, MAT 102)